 Most free AI-detection tools were trained on older language models, so they don’t work as well for ChatGPT.
 Soon after ChatGPT came out, though, one college student spent his holiday break building a free tool to detect its work.
 It’s called GPTZero.

 The company Originality.ai sells access to another up-to-date tool.
 Founder Jon Gillham says that in a test of 10,000 samples of text composed by GPT3, the tool tagged 94 percent of them correctly.
-When ChatGPT came out, his team tested a much smaller set of 20 samples that had been created by GPT3.5 and ChatGPT.
-Here, Gillham says, it correctly identified 97 percent of these as AI-generated.
+When ChatGPT came out, his team tested a much smaller set of 20 samples that had been created by GPT3, GPT3.5 and ChatGPT.
+Here, Gillham says, “it tagged all of them as AI-generated.
 And it was 99 percent confident, on average.”

 In addition, OpenAI says they are working on adding “digital watermarks” to AI-generated text.
 They haven’t said exactly what they mean by this.
 But Gillham explains one possibility.
 The AI ranks many different possible words when it is generating text.
 Say its developers told it to always choose the word ranked in third place rather than first place at specific places in its output.
 These words would act “like a fingerprint,” says Gillham.